-SAIL (Strings Alliance in Lincoln) Music Camp was the brain child of Phoebe Hamann.
-The first exploratory meeting was held in March 1985.
-It was attended by representatives of the P.T.A., Lincoln Public Schools, Sigma Alpha Iota Music Fraternity (SAI), and the community.
+SAIL (Strings Alliance in Lincoln) Music Camp was the brainchild of Phoebe Hamann, with the first exploratory meeting held in March 1985.
+It was attended by representatives of the P.T.A., Lincoln Public Schools, the Lincoln Alumnae/Patronness chapter of Sigma Alpha Iota Music Fraternity (SAI), and various community members.

 Camp opened in August of that year on a shoe-string budget.
 Thirty-five students attended the inaugural camp at Auld Pavilion at Antelope Park.
 Lincoln Public Schools provided instruments to use at no charge.

 In accordance with the name, the camp had a nautical theme.
 Staff and teachers wore SAIL-or hats.
 The clanging of a ship's bell announced the changing of classes and the beginning and end of the day.
 The young musicians were grouped into "fish schools" according to their instrument and ability levels.
 Special, easy-to-play songs with a nautical theme were arranged by the SAI members.
 Many students had never played their instruments before the beginning of SAIL Camp.

 The ambition, dedication, and donation of time, talent, and supplies by Phoebe Hamann and her Sigma Alpha Iota sisters were important elements in the establishment and continuing success of SAIL Camp.

 From its meager beginnings of one half-day session with 35 young musicians, SAIL Camp has now grown to include two camp sites with morning and afternoon sessions.
 There is also a two-week Honors Orchestra session for more advanced musicians.
 Over the past 30 years, the camp's enrollment has grown to 375 students.